opencadc/storage-inventory/fenwick/README.md

 ```sql
 WHERE uri LIKE 'some:prefix/%'
 ```
-can refer to any fields common to the various events (effectively, that means `uri` and `lastModified` only), and will restrict the included events to _only_ those that match the SQL condition.
+can refer to any fields common to the various events (effectively, that means `uri` only), and will restrict the included events to _only_ those that match the SQL condition.
 If the event-filter.sql only restricts based on uri, then the same constraints can be applied in both files to implement namespace-based filtering.

 ## building it
 ```